SylvainCorsini/liumo-framework/README.md

 Go to the wiki (https://github.com/scorsi/minimis/wiki) to see all docs.
 And learn how Minimis works.

 ## Next update
+- Query Builder:
-- Implement some easy relationships methods to the query builder
+  - Add easy relationships methods.
+- Template Engine:
-- Add plugins loader to template engine
+  - Add forms builder.
-- Add forms builder and CSRF protection
+  - Add CSRF protection.
-- Add authentication functionnalities
+  - Add markdown reader.
+- General:
-- Add supervisors files (like middleware)
+  - Add simple and light Auth system.
+  - Add middleware (named supervisors) (a before controller, used for example for Auth).

 # License